 Then, let your hands fall down to your sides.

 Where your hands land is the correct placement on the bar.

 Generally, most people will find that their arms are just outside of their knees with this hand placement.

 But, you have to test what hand placement feels best to you.

 Some people will perform better with a wider grip.

 You have several grip options:

 - Double overhand grip – you grasp the bar with both hands in the overhand position with your thumbs below the bar.

-- Alternating grip – use an overhand grip for your dominant hand and underhand or supinated grip with your non-dominant hand.
+- Alternating grip – use an overhand grip with your dominant hand and an underhand or supinated grip with your non-dominant hand.

 - And if you do not value your thumbs, you can use the double overhand hook grip.